For those of us accepted by Thalidomide, the term “Flid” is an accepted word. It’s non-offensive, easier to say, and most certainly easier to spell!

 I am really interested in the whole weight loss for flids debate, as I am nine months into monitoring and changing what I eat…. and shock, horror, it is possible to loose weight without exercise/walking.

-Sadly, certain things I have had to eliminate from my diet more or less entirely.
-Pastry, red meat, pork, alcohol, sweets, chocolate, sausages, mayonnaise, bread, butter or spread… these are all things that contain far too many calories for me to use my 1,500 allowance to enjoy routinely, so they are now rare treats.
+Sadly, certain things I have had to more or less eliminate from my diet.
+Pastry, red meat, pork, alcohol, sweets, chocolate, sausages, mayonnaise, bread, butter or spread… these are all things that contain far too many calories for me to use my 1,500 allowance to enjoy routinely, so they are now ocassional treats.

 The other thing I discovered VERY quickly is that there is very little flexibility in my calorie allowance to let me eat out….
 I DO eat out, but it is now an occasional treat rather than the usual things to do, and when I do eat out, I am careful to choose wisely.
 I also have to work harder for the remainder of the week to stick within my calorie allowance if I’m still going to loose weight.